Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

-The extension of item factor analysis to the spatial domain can be achieved by including a spatial process in the predictor in \eq \ref{eq:ifa_aux_var}. \citet{Frichot2012}, for example, proposed such a model by including a spatially correlated error term $\epsilon_{ij}$.
-This extension tries to correct the principal components by modelling the residual spatial variation.
-Our proposed method, spatial item factor analysis allows the latent factors $\theta_{ki}$ to be spatially correlated because the nature of the particular construct we are studying suggests they should be treated in this way.
-For example, we expect there to be spatial patterns in food insecurity scores across a municipality due to the relationship with socio-economic and environmental variables.
+The extension of IFA to the spatial domain can be achieved by including a spatial process in \eq \eqref{spifa_eq:ifa_aux_var}. \citet{Frichot2012}, for example, proposed a model that includes a spatially correlated error term $\epsilon_{ij}$ to correct the principal components by modeling the residual spatial variation.
+Similarly to \citet{Wang2003} and \citet{thorson2015spatial}, our proposed SPIFA method allows the latent factors $\theta_{ki}$ to be spatially correlated because the nature of the particular construct under study suggests they should be treated in this way.
+For example, spatial patterns in food insecurity scores are expected across a municipality due to their association with socio-economic and environmental variables. \citet{Wang2003} represent the latent factor as a uni-dimensional spatial process, while \citet{thorson2015spatial} represent it as a multi-dimensional spatial process with a lower-triangular structure for the discrimination parameters and employ integrated nested Laplace approximation for inference.
+In contrast, our model allows the multi-dimensional latent factor to be explained by predictors, a multivariate spatial process, and a multivariate non-spatial effect.
+The discrimination parameters in our model are flexible and can be defined by the researcher based on the area of analysis.
+Additionally, our approach employs full Bayesian inference using MCMC methods.
+The details of our model are explained below.